- Current Location

 Landmarks at Doak include "Unconquered," a 19-foot statue, the Bobby Bowden scupture, and Heritage Tower.
 Be sure to explore University Center – the large brick structure Doak Campbell Stadium is housed within – for a collection of FSU and Tallahassee attractions.

-Built in 2001, the Baseball Grounds of Jacksonville is a minor league ballpark located in downtown Jacksonville in northeast Florida.
+Built in 2001, 121 Financial Ballpark is a minor league ballpark located in downtown Jacksonville in northeast Florida.
 The stadium primarily serves as the home field to the double-A Jacksonville Suns of the Southern League.

 When the Suns aren’t in session, the stadium plays host to the Jacksonville Armada FC of the North American Soccer League.
 The stadium has also hosted the Atlantic Coast Conference Tournament, the Southern League All-Star Game, and still hosts the annual Florida State Seminoles and the Florida Gators baseball game.